 Sum up your total annual rent that you would charge a tenant

-Divide your annual rent by the current value of the property
+Divide your annual rent by the purchase price of your property

 Multiply that figure by 100 to get the percentage of your gross rental yield